-Last week we had the lovely Helen from The Mumatron Blog who kindly shared her combination feeding story with her son, and how difficult it was to established any form of feeding straightaway due to a reflux.
-I was really keen on sharing Helen's story as we haven't featured a combi feeding mama on the series yet.
-This week I would like to introduce my lovely friend Naomi from Life By Naomi who shares a post about moving on from toddler snack.
-Being a mum to a fussy toddler my daughter seems to be more of a grazer than an eater at the moment.
-I don't understand the obsession with those dry tasteless rice cakes either.
-Without further ado, I'd like to hand it over to the lovely Naomi...
+Last week, we had the wonderful Helen from The Mumatron Blog share her combination feeding journey with her son, highlighting the challenges of establishing any form of feeding early on due to reflux.
+I was excited to feature Helen’s story since we hadn’t showcased a combi-feeding mama in the series before.
+This week, I’m delighted to introduce my lovely friend Naomi from Life By Naomi, who has written about moving on from toddler snacks.
+As a mum to a picky toddler, my daughter seems to prefer grazing over eating proper meals at the moment.
+I also don’t get the fascination with those bland, dry rice cakes!
+So, without further ado, I’ll hand it over to the lovely Naomi...

 For a year or so, starting with weaning snacks, you always need a bag of toddler snacks in your bag.
 Rice cakes are a favourite.
 Bread sticks.
 Cut up vegetables or fruit.
 Mostly, I confess, I use these to keep my baby happy in the pushchair or to distract him when lunch might take a bit longer than planned.